29. Help and Support

 While the qgis-users mailing list is useful for general ‘How do I do XYZ in QGIS?’-type questions, you may wish to notify us about bugs in QGIS.
-You can submit bug reports using the QGIS bug tracker at https://issues.qgis.org/projects/qgis/issues.
-When creating a new ticket for a bug, please provide an email address where we can contact you for additional information.
+You can submit bug reports using the QGIS bug tracker.

 Please bear in mind that your bug may not always enjoy the priority you might hope for (depending on its severity).
 Some bugs may require significant developer effort to remedy, and the manpower is not always available for this.

-The QGIS community also runs a weblog at https://planet.qgis.org/planet/, which has some interesting articles for users and developers as well provided by other blogs in the community.
-You are invited to contribute your own QGIS blog!
+The QGIS community also runs a weblog at https://plugins.qgis.org/planet/, which has some interesting articles for users and developers.
+Many other QGIS blogs exist, and you are invited to contribute with your own QGIS blog!

-The website https://plugins.qgis.org provides the official QGIS plugins web portal.
+The website https://plugins.qgis.org is the official QGIS plugins web portal.
 Here, you find a list of all stable and experimental QGIS plugins available via the ‘Official QGIS Plugin Repository’.